The rediscovery of Yashpal’s early stories reveals a fusion of writer and patriot

 Yashpal writes in the first person and he was born in the Kangra region, but it isn’t clear if this story draws on his own life.
 While on a journey from Almora to Lohaghat, the narrator is drawn to two people who have evidently been resting by a tree for a long time.
 They mistake him for a government official – someone is expected to visit their village after the particularly scandalous behaviour of a woman.
 After all, as the woman explains, the government is like a fly, it gathers and comes only to watch “people’s dirt”.

 “The Emperor’s Justice” is a story with a fabulist touch, set in the time of the Mughal Emperor Jahangir, whose sense of justice had him place a bell right by his palace window.
-The heavy guards around it inevitably preempted the common citizen from pulling the bell, and calling the emperor’s attention to justice.
+The heavy presence of guards around it inevitably preempted the common citizen from pulling the bell, and calling the emperor’s attention to justice.
 An errant bullock, however, does so, with unforeseen consequences for its owner.

 The lives of women